 Another innovation from one of the oldest and famous breweries in Kyoto.
 This was created for the trend for lower alcohol sakes.
 It is light, fruity with only 8% ABV.

 It’s deep aroma and rich taste attracted many admirers and it is called the Sake of Literati as some of its fans were famous writers and authors.
-Masuda Tokubei Shoten is particularly specialized in brewing cloudy sake (Nigori-zake) and aged sake.
+Masuda Tokubei Shoten is particularly specialised in brewing cloudy sake (Nigori) and aged sake.